-Tip: For the purposes of this salad, I'd recommend using a fairly unripe, firm one that you can easily cut into small pieces.
+For this salad, I'd recommend using a fairly unripe, firm persimmon that you can easily cut into small pieces.
 I've seen lots of people eat them with their skins on, but in Japan they're only ever eaten peeled (and I think this is pretty key to enjoying them as the skin is quite tough and doesn't taste very nice!).

-- you can substitute the rocket (arugula) with any other salad leaves such as lettuce or baby spinach
+- You can replace the rocket (arugula) with any other salad leaves such as lettuce or baby spinach.

-- you can substitute the dried cranberries with dried sour cherries or pomegranate arils
+- You can replace the dried cranberries with dried sour cherries or pomegranate arils.

-- you can substitute the pecan nuts with hazelnuts, pumpkin seeds or walnuts
+- You can replace the pecan nuts with hazelnuts, pumpkin seeds or walnuts.

-- you can substitute the pomegranate molasses with any other sweetener
+- You can replace the pomegranate molasses with any other sweetener.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo @rhiansrecipes #rhiansrecipes on Instagram!
 Thank you.